Thinking about Graduate School?

 deal of control over your life for the next few years, and you want

-to make sure you don't start entertaining Columbine-like fantasies
+to make sure you don't start entertaining horror film-like fantasies

 about them.
 They will usually have a good deal of say as to whether